lferrazzini95/sql-basics-workshop/exercises/02-performance/README.md

 INSERT INTO orders (id, customer_id, amount) VALUES (1000000, 1, 50.00);
 ```

-Now refresh the materialized view and check the additional time it takes to better get a feeling for the tradeoff materialized views introduce:
+Refresh the materialized view and check the additional time it takes to better get a feeling for the tradeoff materialized views introduce:

 ```sql
 REFRESH MATERIALIZED VIEW customer_sales_mv;